 1. Has your agency reviewed its FOIA-related technological capabilities to identify resources needed to respond to current and anticipated FOIA demands?

 Yes, OGE reviewed its FOIA-related technological capabilities to identify resources needed to respond to current and anticipated FOIA demands.

-2. Please briefly describe the types of technology your agency began using during the reporting period to support your FOIA program.
+2. Please briefly describe any new types of technology your agency uses to support your FOIA program.